Tame Impala: 2011–2014: Lonerism

 In November 2012, Lonerism won the 2012 J Award for Australian Album of the Year.
 It was the second time Tame Impala had won the award, after also winning it for their debut album, Innerspeaker, in 2010.
 They are the first band to win the J Award more than once.
 In January 2013, Lonerism was selected by Rolling Stone for the 2012 Album of the Year award after the band also won the award in 2011 for Innerspeaker.
 It was also announced as album of the year by UK magazine NME.
 Additionally, Lonerism was voted number one overall by Rolling Stone, Triple J, NME, Filter, Urban Outfitters, FasterLouder and Obscure Sound's 2012 Album of the Year polls.
 Lonerism became the first Australian album to win NME's album of the year.
 "Elephant" and "Feels Like We Only Go Backwards" appeared at numbers 7 and 9, respectively, in Triple J's Hottest 100 for 2012.

-The band began an international tour in 2012 through 2013, supported by The Growl.
+The band began an international tour in 2012 through 2013, supported by the Growl.
 During this tour, they played major festivals such as Coachella and Sasquatch Festival, and appeared on Late Night with Jimmy Fallon.
 For this tour, Watson switched from drums to keyboards, and Parker recruited Julien Barbagallo on drums.

-In September 2012, Tame Impala's first U.S. feature appeared on the cover of the publication The FADER, in its 82nd issue.
+In September 2012, Tame Impala's first US feature appeared on the cover of the publication The Fader, in its 82nd issue.

 On 18 May 2013, it was announced via Facebook that Allbrook would leave the band to focus on other musical endeavours, and that Cam Avery of Pond and The Growl would take his place.
 Allbrook played his final gig with the band on their last Australian tour date of 2013 at Perth's Belvoir Amphitheatre, the same venue that Allbrook played his first gig with the band at in 2008.
 As a farewell gesture, the band played a cover of Outkast's "Prototype".

 Lonerism received a 2014 Grammy Award nomination in December 2013 in the Best Alternative Music Album category.
 "Be Above It", the first track on the album, is featured in the 2019 movie Waves.
 This includes the studio version, the live version from the Live Versions album and the "Erol Alkan Rework" version.